Here’s a nice, bright, compact light for your consideration. It’s the Lumintop SD26, which also happens to be USB rechargeable.

 The Lumintop SD26 is a nice flashlight.
 Having said that, it lacks a couple of features that other lights have.
 There’s no instant access to either moonlight or turbo.
 If you want it to turn ON in turbo, you need to turn it OFF in turbo.
 Same with any other mode.

 To me, strobe is for emergencies.
 If you’re panicky and feeling threatened, and need to turn it on PRONTO, having to HOLD the switch (from OFF) for five seconds, might NOT be in your best interest!
 For SOS and beacon mode, that’s not such a big deal.
 But, if strobe is something you imagine using a fair amount, then this light might not be your best choice.

 Using a 26650 battery is required.
 It accepts no other battery types.
 The good thing about that, is runtime.
 The large capacity of a 26650, means you’ll have plenty of power and be charging far less.
 Meanwhile, the extra thickness of the tube, means a pocket clip is out of the equation.
 But… it’s STILL a compact flashlight… at just over 4″ long.

 The knurling is pretty good, and the button is VERY responsive at changing modes.
 You can click as fast as you want to cycle through them!

 Good flashlight overall.

 The Lumintop SD26 was supplied by GearBest.
-You’re invited to visit them and make it your own.

 Wanna check Amazon’s price??
-No problem… click here!
+Then click here!